-- Activities are targeted at providers delivering services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not considered to be administrative in nature; the State continues to explore a plan for sustaining this activity. - The total expenditures and associated state share to be funded through the enhanced HCBS FMAP dollars are under development. - Proposal S.10.
+- Cover additional habilitative services that promote social skills to support community integration. - This proposal would look to increase coverage of habilitative services that promote social skills to support community integration. - Activities are targeted at providers delivering services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not considered to be administrative in nature; the State continues to explore a plan for sustaining this activity. - The total expenditures and associated state share to be funded through the enhanced HCBS FMAP dollars are under development. - Proposal S.10.
 Intensive Case Management Services for Children in State Custody (Phase 2) to expand HCBS.
-(Under CMS Review) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
-Additional updates will be provided in subsequent quarterly submissions. - Activity Description: - Evaluate and establish provision of Intensive Case Management (ICM) for children in state custody in coordination with High Fidelity Wraparound Services.
-These services would be provided in home and community-based settings. - The state is currently evaluating expansion of the service array for children in state custody, to include intensive case management with a focus on keeping children in community-based settings. - Activities are targeted at members receiving services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not considered to be administrative in nature; the State continues to explore a plan for sustaining this activity. - Estimated total expenditures are \$10,000,000 in Year 1, with the state share funded through the HCBS FMAP dollars to be \$1,170,000.
+(CMS approval 5/18/22) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Quarterly Update for Q4 FY 2022: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions.

+- Evaluate and establish provision of Intensive Case Management (ICM) for children in state custody in coordination with High Fidelity Wraparound Services.
+These services would be provided in home and community-based settings. - The state is currently evaluating expansion of the service array for children in state custody, to include intensive case management with a focus on keeping children in community-based settings. - Activities are targeted at members receiving services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care).

+- This activity is not considered to be administrative in nature; the State continues to explore a plan for sustaining this activity. - Estimated total expenditures are \$10,000,000 in Year 1, with the state share funded through the HCBS FMAP dollars to be \$1,170,000.